-When you turn on the headlamp switch, your DRL will go out and your headlamps will come on.
+When the DRL are on, only your headlamps will be on at a reduced brightness.
+The taillamps, sidemarker and other lamps won't be on.
+Your instrument panel won't be lit up either.
+When you turn on the headlamp switch, your DRL will go off and your headlamps will come on.
 The other lamps that come on with your headlamps will also come on.